bdevorem/WebPortfolio-Hugo/content/about.md

 In October I will be getting married to my fianceeington [breezy](http://bashfulbytes.com/).

-<sup>1</sup>Considering Notre Dame would lose that season opener 14-45 and then proceed to not play Michgian for 14 years, *oof*.
+<sup>1</sup>Considering Notre Dame would lose to Michigan 14-45 the following year and then proceed to not play Michgian for 14 years, *oof*.
 <sup>2</sup>I did eventually succeed in making a wooden cup - it leaks slowly, but looks *great*!